-CD AND CD PLAYER CARE
+CD/CD PLAYER CARE

+Do:

 - Handle discs by their edges only.
+Never touch the playing surface. - Inspect discs before playing.
+Clean only with an approved CD cleaner and wipe from the center out.

+Don't:

-Never touch the playing surface. - Do not insert more than one disc at a time. - Do not expose discs to direct sunlight or heat sources for extended periods of time. - After playing, store the disc in its case.
+- Expose discs to direct sunlight or heat sources for extended periods of time. - Insert more than one disc into each slot of the CD changer magazine. - Clean using a circular motion.